USC's Williams wins Heisman after leading Trojan turnaround

 Williams will become the latest player with a chance to join Ohio State’s Archie Griffin (1974-75) as a two-time Heisman winner.

-But first, it’s time to find some space at USC’s Heritage Hall.
+But first, it’s time to find some space for another trophy at USC’s Heritage Hall.
 Williams has made Southern California Heisman U. again.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com